riscv-collab/riscv-gnu-toolchain/README.md

 building glibc because \*.os and \*.oS files will clobber each other during the build eventually resulting in confusing link errors.

-Centos (and RHEL) provide old GNU tools versions that may be too old to build a RISC-V toolchain.
+CentOS (and RHEL) provide old GNU tools versions that may be too old to build a RISC-V toolchain.
 There is an alternate toolset provided that includes current versions of the GNU tools.
 This is the devtoolset provided as part of the Software Collection service.
 For more info, see the